LP-branching algorithms based on biased graphs: Half-integrality and persistence of the local LP

 \begin{lemma} The assignment $V_1+\tfrac 1 2 V_{1/2}$ is an LP-optimum for the local LP. \end{lemma} \begin{proof} We first show that $V_1+\tfrac 1 2 V_{1/2}$ is a valid LP-solution.
 Assume towards a contradiction that $w(B)<1$ for some balloon $B=(P,C)$ under the proposed weights.
 Note that $V_1 \cup V_{1/2}$ intersects every balloon since $G[V_R]$ is balanced.
 If $w(B)<1$ we must thus have $B \cap (V_1 \cup V_{1/2})=\{v\}$ for some $v \in V_{1/2}$, where $v \in (V(C) \setminus V(P))$.
 But then $V(B) \subseteq V_R \cup \{v\}$ (since otherwise $C$ passes the ``border'' $N(V_R)$ in at least two locations), which implies $x^*_v=1$, contrary to assumptions.

 We now show optimality.
 By complementary slackness, $y^*$ is a packing of balloons saturating every $v \in N(V_R)$ to its capacity $c_v$, with $w(B)=1$ for every balloon $B$ in the support of $y^*$; hence $B$ will be of one of the three types of Lemma~\ref{lemma:balloonsupporttypes}.
 For $i=1, 2, 3$, let $\cB_i$ be the set of balloons of type $i$ from the support of $y^*$.
 By optimality, $c^Tx^*=\sum_B y^*_B$.
 Note that a balloon of type 1 intersects one vertex in $V_1$ with coefficient 1 and no other vertex in $V_1 \cup V_{1/2}$, while a balloon of type 2 or 3 intersects one vertex in $V_{1/2}$ with coefficient 2, respectively two vertices in $V_{1/2}$ with coefficient 1 each, and no other vertex from $V_1 \cup V_{1/2}$.
-We get
+Since every vertex of $V_1 \cup V_{1/2}$ is in the support of $x^*$, these vertices are saturated by the packing $y_B$.
+For a balloon $B$ and vertex $v$, let $c(B,v) \in \{0,1,2\}$ be the coefficient of $v$ in the constraint $w(B) \geq 1$.
+We thus get

 and